one2nc/hot-reload-inside-docker-examples/micronaut-postgres/README.md

 Now, run the application inside docker:

-Simply do `docker-compose up` inside working directory
+Simply do `docker-compose up` inside the working directory
 > $ docker-compose up

-Then you may get error like `permission denied exception for ./mvnw file` or `permission denied exception for ./gradlew file`
+Then you may get an error like `permission denied exception for ./mvnw file` or `permission denied exception for ./gradlew file`

 To solve this issue, execute the command:

 > chmod u+x ./mvnw

-Similarly, for gradle do `chmod u+x ./graldew`
+Similarly, for Gradle do `chmod u+x ./graldew`

-Again do a `docker-compose up`, this time you don't get any errors but for the first build it may take up to 7-10 minutes to pull images(openjdk:11 and postgres:14.1-alpine) and download dependencies.
+Again do a `docker-compose up`, this time you don't get any errors but for the first build, it may take up to 7-10 minutes to pull images(openjdk:11 and postgres:14.1-alpine) and download dependencies.
 If everything runs successfully, by doing `docker ps` you would see a similar outcome(image and container names may differ) for __maven / gradle__: